alonzojoe/Qlearn-UI-Design/README.md

 # Qlearn-UI-Design
-Converted image from figma to website layout design using html, css and javascript...
+Converted image from figma to website layout design using html, css and javascript.